Coffee Processing Guide

 Why It Matters for Flavor

-If you love clarity in your pour-over, go for washed.
-If you prefer bold, jammy espresso shots, try natural-processed beans.
+If you like clarity in your pour-over, go for washed.
+If you like bold, jammy espresso shots, seek out natural-processed beans.

 Home Barista Tip

-When exploring new beans, take note of the process.
-If you loved a natural-processed Yirgacheffe, you might enjoy other naturals from Africa too.
-Your palate will start recognizing patterns, making you a more informed buyer.
+When experimenting with new beans, take note of the entire process.
+If you loved a natural-processed Yirgacheffe, you’ll love other African naturals too.
+Your taste buds will start to pick up on trends, and you’ll be a wiser shopper.

-Highlighting processing methods helps differentiate bean recommendations.
-Titles like “Best Natural Process Coffees for French Press” or “Washed Coffees for Bright Pour-Overs” make content more searchable and targeted for affiliate sales.
+Focusing on processing methods helps differentiate bean recommendations.
+Titles like “Best Natural Process Coffees for Frencoffees for French Press” or “Washed Coffees for Bright Pour-Overs” make content more searchable and targeted for affiliate sales.

 LEAVE A REPLY